Fried is pronounced FREED.

 Fried also credits Giolito’s confidence with helping him be more consistent overall this season.
 “I think a lot of it has to do with confidence and just going out there knowing he has a good chance to succeed,” Fried said.
 “When you have that confidence and belief in yourself, the possibilities are endless.”
 (Jaylon Thompson - MLB.com - August 31, 2019)

-- December 20, 2014: The Padres sent LHP Max Fried, INFs Jace Peterson and Dustin Peterson, OF Mallex Smith and international bonus compensation, to the Braves, acquiring Upton and RHP Aaron Northcraft.
+Dec 20, 2014: The Padres sent LHP Max Fried, INFs Jace Peterson and Dustin Peterson, OF Mallex Smith, and international bonus compensation to the Braves; acquiring Justin Upton and RHP Aaron Northcraft.

 |Birth City:||Santa Monica, CA|

 |Draft:||Padres #1 - 2012 - Out of high school (CA)|

 Fried has a 92-97 mph 4-seam FASTBALL (a 55 or 60) and an 88-93 mph 2-seamer that has good sink and arm-side run.
 He also has a CUTTER and an above-average tight 75-78 mph overhand.